Article Title: History of Orthokeratology: From 1960s PMMA to Modern Myopia Control

-As an optometrist who has dedicated my career to the field of myopia control, I often get asked about the origins of the technologies I use.
+ARTICLE: As an optometrist who has dedicated my career to the field of myopia control, I often get asked about the origins of the technologies I use.
 It’s a question that always brings a smile to my face, because the story of orthokeratology, or ortho-k, is a fascinating journey of innovation, persistence, and a little bit of accidental genius.
 It’s a story that starts long before I opened my practice here in Fayetteville, North Carolina, and it’s a story that continues to unfold with exciting new developments.

 Many of my patients, from military families at Fort Liberty to long-time residents of Cumberland County, are surprised to learn that the concept of reshaping the cornea to improve vision isn’t a new one.
 In fact, the idea has been around for over half a century!
-But how did we get from the early, unpredictable methods of the 1960s to the precise, FDA-approved sleepSEE® lenses we use for myopia control today?
+But how did we get from the early, unpredictable methods of the 1960s to the precise, FDA-cleared sleepSEE® lenses we use for myopia control today?
 Let’s take a look back at the remarkable history of orthokeratology.

 The story of modern orthokeratology begins in the 1960s with an optometrist named George Jessen.
 At the time, contact lenses were made from a hard, non-breathable plastic called polymethylmethacrylate (PMMA).
 Dr. Jessen noticed something interesting: when his patients wore these PMMA lenses, their corneas would sometimes temporarily change shape, leading to a slight improvement in their natural vision after taking the lenses out.
 This was an unintended side effect, but it sparked an idea.
 What if this corneal reshaping could be done on purpose?